mrsalmon1976/SqlServerReportRunner/README.md

 Key | Description | Example
 ------------- | ------------- | -------------
+ServiceUserName | Windows account under which the service should run as when installed.
+Should be represented as DOMAIN\UserName.
+Leaving this blank will result in the service running as Local System. | MYDOMAIN\Eric
-PollInterval | How often the database table is polled to see if there are any new reports to run (in seconds) | 15 PollSchedule | When polling should take place, represented as a cron string | *Future functionality* MaxConcurrentReports | The maximum number of reports that can be run *per host* concurrently | 3
+ServicePassword | Windows password for the configured account.
+Leave blank if ServiceUserName is blank. | mypassword PollInterval | How often the database table is polled to see if there are any new reports to run (in seconds) | 15 PollSchedule | When polling should take place, represented as a cron string | *Future functionality* MaxConcurrentReports | The maximum number of reports that can be run *per host* concurrently | 3